-Reenable Windows recovery environment
+Solution 1: Re-enable Windows recovery environment

-Firstly, you can open an elevated command prompt, and run the following command to see if it can fix the problem.
+To fix it, open an elevated command prompt, and run the following command to see if it can fix the problem.

 This might automatically fix the issue for you.
 If it does not, you can copy the Winre.wim file from another working computer to replace the original one.
-If you cannot access the file, you can copy the entire Recovery folder.
+After you copy the new Windows reset image to your hard drive, run the following command:

 Reagentc /setosimage /path [location of the image file] /index 1